markdown-extended/manifest/mde-manifest.md

     ~~~~

 NOTE - In an HTML implementation, this feature permits to create a *language friendly* code block, as
-[preconize the W3C in the HTML5 specifications][w3c-html5-code-specifications].
+[recommended by the W3C in the HTML5 specifications][w3c-html5-code-specifications].

 ### C.6.
 Citations {#C6}